-It is estimated that North Americans spend in excess of $50 billion annually on diet products and self-help books and videos.
-However, given that Western society continues to see increased obesity and other “diseases of affluence” such as Type II diabetes, coronary heart disease and certain forms of cancer, much of that money is being wasted.
-We believe that a significant part of the problem is that individuals who want to make the correct nutritional choices for themselves and their families are faced with a deluge of confusing and conflicting nutritional advice.
-The goal of this website is to present you with the results of the latest in nutrition and health research, presented in a way that is easy to understand.
+We believe that a significant part of the problem is that individuals who want to make the best dietary choices for themselves and their families are faced with a deluge of confusing and conflicting nutritional advice.
+Our goal is to present you and your doctor with the results of the latest in peer-reviewed nutrition and health research presented in a way that is easy to understand.

 Dr. Greger is a physician, New York Times best-selling author, and internationally recognized speaker on nutrition, food safety, and public health issues.
-A founding member of the American College of Lifestyle Medicine, Dr. Greger is licensed as a general practitioner specializing in clinical nutrition.
-Currently he serves as the Director of Public Health and Animal Agriculture at the Humane Society of the United States.
-Dr. Greger is a graduate of the Cornell University School of Agriculture and the Tufts University School of Medicine.
+A founding member and Fellow of the American College of Lifestyle Medicine, Dr. Greger is licensed as a general practitioner specializing in clinical nutrition.
+He is a graduate of the Cornell University School of Agriculture and Tufts University School of Medicine.
 In 2017, Dr. Greger was honored with the ACLM Lifestyle Medicine Trailblazer Award and became a diplomat of the American Board of Lifestyle Medicine.